X65/firmware/README.md

 cd ../..
 ```

-The Pi Pico VGA is no longer a Picoprobe.
-It remains a CDC for console access.
-To debug Pico RIA or Pico VGA code, you need a Debug Probe or a third Pi Pico as a Picoprobe.
+To debug Pico RIA or Pico VPU code, you need a Debug Probe or a third Pi Pico as a Picoprobe.

 The VSCode launch settings connect to a remote debug session.
 I use multiple terminals for the debugger and console.
 You'll also want to add a udev rule to avoid a sudo nightmare.
 The following are rough notes, you may need to install software which is beyond the scope of this README.